manus-aiattack/dlnk-platform-complete/docs/AUTHENTICATION_GUIDE.md

 # Authentication & Admin System Guide

-Complete guide for the authentication and admin panel system in dLNk dLNk Framework.
+Complete guide for the authentication and admin panel system in Connext Connext Framework.

 ## Overview